 Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 Colombia is full of fascinating off-the-beaten-track destinations and hidden gems (which might sometimes also be called “stranger things”).
 The country is a sheer paradise for curious and adventurous solo travelers looking to venture beyond the typical tourist trail!
-On this page, we have put together some inspiration for your unique Colombia experience off the beaten path.
+On this page, I’ve put together some inspiration for your unique Colombia experience off-the-beaten-path.

-For your orientation, we have created a simplified map of Colombia with a rather rough division of the country into Center, South, East, North, West, and Islands.
+For your orientation, I’ve created a simplified map of Colombia with a rather rough division of the country into Center, South, East, North, West, and Islands.
 The map on the right shows the natural regions of Colombia.

 Map natural regions of Colombia